Corsi–Rosenthal Box: Uses

 Corsi–Rosenthal Boxes have been used in schools to reduce risk of COVID-19 transmission, sometimes also functioning as a STEM lesson with students learning about the science of air filtration and constructing the boxes themselves.
 At the university level, engineering students are also running tests on the units.

 Homeless shelters and daycare facilities have also used Corsi–Rosenthal Boxes to mitigate COVID risk.

-Corsi–Rosenthal Boxes have also seen use in the 2023 wildfire season in North America, especially as smoke pollution caused hazardous air quality conditions across heavily populated areas in the Eastern United States.
+Corsi–Rosenthal Boxes were also used in the 2023 wildfire season in North America, especially as smoke pollution caused hazardous air quality conditions across heavily populated areas in the Eastern United States.